 In 2014, the Stock Exchange of Hong Kong (the “Hong Kong Stock Exchange”) raised IPO funds of US$29.3 billion and ranked in the top 5 among world stock exchanges for IPO funds raised for the 13th consecutive year.
 1,643 companies were listed on the Hong Kong Stock Exchange as at the end of December 2013 and there were 110 new listings on the Hong Kong Stock Exchange in 2013.

-The Hong Kong Stock Exchange operates two markets, the Main Board and the Growth Enterprise Market (“GEM”).
+The Hong Kong Stock Exchange operates two markets, the Main Board and the GEM.
 The HKEx’s Main Board caters for companies with a profitable operating track record or that are able to meet alternative financial standards.
 It is designed to give these companies an opportunity to raise further funds from the market in order to finance future growth.
 GEM, on the other hand, caters for smaller growth companies and has lower admission criteria.
-GEM also acts as a stepping stone to Main Board listing and following the introduction of a streamlined procedure for transfer from GEM to the Main Board, a number of GEM companies have progressed to the Main Board.

 The following contains a summary of the principal requirements for listing on the Main Board under the existing Hong Kong Listing Rules.